6 Ways How Ad Tech Companies Can Prepare for GDPR

 - Check Where DMPs Get the Data.
 By now you already understand that GDPR enforces some serious obligation on all companies dealing with the data.
 As for the Data Management Platforms, they're not collecting data per se.
 If you're using a DMP — it's up to you to make sure that the data you transfer to the system is processes with compliance to GDPR.
 Make sure you've signed a data processing agreement (DPA) with your DMP.

 - Invest in Data Security.
 One of the most hazardous things with regard do GDPR is data loss.
 If you've been hacked you're obliged to report the breach to your local data protection regulator in no longer than 72 hours following the attack.
+Because of this, you should take action.
+Investing in data security may be useful in preventing such situations in advance.

 - Don't Panic While GDPR is set to come into effect on May, 25, 2018, there are still quite a few questions which remain unanswered with regard to who will take final responsibility for failing to comply, or how will the fining process actually be held.
 Officials in the EU have already stated that the penalties will not be that harsh if a business is aware of GDPR and has actually taken steps to comply with it but failed at some point.